 The downside of method 2

 The second method is good if the employee consistently works overtime hours.
-However, if the employee does not, they might end up with fewer wages than when they were salaried.
+But if the employee does not work overtime, they might end up with fewer wages than when they were salaried.

 If this employee only works an average of 43 hours per week they would earn $29,225.82 per year.
 That’s $1,974.18 less per year than they would have earned as a salaried employee.
 If you use the second method to switch a salaried employee to an hourly employee, you can give a bonus if they do not earn enough to equal their former salary.

 Do you want an easy way to calculate employee wages?
 Try Patriot’s simple Full Service Payroll today!
-You will quickly run payroll with the easy three-step process, and Patriot will handle the taxes for you.
+Quickly run payroll with our easy three-step process, and Patriot will handle the taxes for you.